|

 also advisable not to save encrypted pages onto the drive by

-Tools -> Internet Options -> Advanced tab
+navigating to Tools -> Internet Options -> Advanced tab

 -> Security settings and ticking Do not save encrypted pages to Disk.